arc80/plywood/repos/plywood/docs/PlyTool.md

 <% member plytool build \[[em <targetName>]\] \[--config=[em <configName>]\] %>

 Runs the build system inside the current build folder.
-This command will also generate a build system in the current build folder, but only if no existing build system is found.
+This command will also generate a build system in the current build folder, but only if a `.modules.cpp` file has changed.
 If *targetName* is specified, only the specified target and its dependencies are built; otherwise, all targets in the build folder are built.
 If the `--config` option is specified, the specified configuration is built; otherwise, the folder's active configuration is built.

 <% member plytool run \[[em <targetName>]\] \[--config=[em <configName>]\] \[--nobuild\] %>

 Build and runs an executable target inside the current build folder.
-By default, this command will also generate a build system in the current build folder, but only if no existing build system is found.
+By default, this command will also generate a build system in the current build folder, but only if a `.modules.cpp` file has changed.
 If the `--nobuild` option is specified, the generate & build steps are skipped.
 If *targetName* is specified, the specified target is built & run; otherwise, the build folder's active target is built & run.
 If the `--config` option is specified, the specified configuration is built; otherwise, the build folder's active configuration is built.

 <% member plytool codegen %>